Shaaban Khalil: Education and career

-Khalil received his PhD in Supersymmetry Phenomenology under the supervision of Prof. Antonio Masiero (University of Padua) in 1997.
+Khalil received his PhD in Supersymmetry Phenomenology under the supervision of Antonio Masiero (University of Padua) in 1997.
 He has awarded the Fulbright fellowship at the Bartol Research Institute at the University of Delaware, from 1999 to 2004 he held positions as a research and postdoctoral fellow at the Physics Department in Madrid University, Sussex University and the Institute of Particle Physics Phenomenology at Durham University.
 His work enabled him to obtain the DSc degree in 2006 from Ain Shams University, refereed by the Royal Society in the UK.
-He received the Leverhulme visiting professorship at the Physics Department at the University of Southampton in 2012–2013; he has been a Visiting Professor there since then.
+He received the Leverhulme visiting professorship at the Physics Department at the University of Southampton in 2012–2013; he has been a visiting professor there since then.

 Kalil was the founding director of the Center for Theoretical Physics at the British University in Egypt from 2006 to 2012.
 In 2012, he moved to help found and serve as director of the Center for Fundamental Physics at Zewail City of Science and Technology in Egypt.
 Khalil was also the Director-General of Research at Zewail City of Science and Technology from 2015 to 2018.